janymuong/AirBnB_clone/README.md

 ├── README.md - project documentation.
 ├── console.py - single-use command interpreter(uses Python `cmd` module).
 ├── models/ - the main driver of the project; lays out Python Object Orientation, initialization,  serialization, (de)serialization etc.
-│   ├── __init__.py - effectively make a `Python` Package out of these module, unique FileStorage instance for app │   ├── base_model.py  - includes base (class) model ; for subclassing/inheritance - is the superclass.
+│   ├── __init__.py - effectively make a `Python` Package out of these modules, unique FileStorage instance for app │   ├── base_model.py  - includes base (class) model ; for subclassing/inheritance - is the superclass.
 │   ├── user.py - sample file with subclass of BaseModel(from module base_model)
 │   ├── engine/ - abstracted storage engine/system for persisting data.
-│   │   ├── __init__.py - effectively make a `Python` Package out of these module
+│   │   ├── __init__.py - effectively make a `Python` Package out of these modules
 │   │   └── file_storage.py - module with methodes meant to interact with file storage(read from/write to JSON file), and models
 └── tests/ - directory for unit testing, test cases/test suites etc.
-    ├── __init__.py - effectively make a `Python` Package out of these module, for Python test discovery.
+    ├── __init__.py - effectively make a `Python` Package out of these modules, for Python test discovery.
     └── test_models/ - files that test models eg test_base_model.py, test_user.py, test_review.py
-        └── __init__.py - effectively make a `Python` Package out of these module, for Python test discovery.
+        └── __init__.py - effectively make a `Python` Package out of these modules, for Python test discovery.
 ```

 ## Command Interprter
 > `command-line interface`<br/>
-> a shell implementation that uses the `Python` module `cmd`: which provides a simple framework for writing line-oriented command interpreters.
+> a shell implementation that uses the `Python` module `cmd`, which provides a simple framework for writing line-oriented command interpreters.

 ### `usage`